-By collaborating with communities across the nation to tell their real stories on stage, Notch raises awareness in a compelling way, personalizes important social issues for people on all sides of a conversation, drives social change on a national scale, and prompts meaningful, lasting engagement at a grass-roots level.
+By collaborating with communities across the nation to tell their real stories on stage, Notch engages communities our brick and mortar theaters are not reaching, personalizes important social issues for people on all sides of a conversation, raises awareness in a compelling way, drives change on a national scale, and prompts meaningful, lasting engagement at a grass-roots level.

 Theater is able to connect with an audience in a deeply personal way, and we strive to push the boundaries of what that connection can achieve.

 THERE IS NO GREATER AGONY THAN BEARING AN UNTOLD STORY INSIDE YOU."

 calendar of events

 FIT, conceived by Marina Morrissey and written by Gwen Kingston, follows the story of Carrie Buck who in 1927 was the test case for a Supreme Court ruling allowing the forcible sterilization of women deemed “feeble-minded.”
 A ruling that has never been overturned.
 In a contemporary storyline, Don and June, who have Down Syndrome, want to have a baby.
 June’s mother is taking her to court because she believes her daughter isn’t equipped to raise a child.
 She is not “FIT.”
 As it moves back and forth through time this funny and touching play asks audiences to question their own proximity to the Intellectual Disability community, how that community contributes to the diversity of a nation, and how we, as a society, are supporting spaces for inclusion.
 FIT was developed through conversation and collaboration with members of the Intellectual Disability Community, their care takers, the people who love them, and the organizations that serve them.
 Read N Magazine's article on the Nantucket production.